Hook & Line

 - The person spearing fish must be completely submerged.

-- Only nongame fish less than 5 inches in length may be taken using a minnow seine and are not to be sold or used for commercial purposes.
+- Up to 50 nongame fish 5 inches in length or less may be taken using a minnow seine or trap and are not to be sold or used for commercial purposes.

-- All other fish and eels taken in minnow seines must be released immediately unharmed into the water.
+- All other fish and eels taken in a minnow seine or trap must be released immediately unharmed into the water.

 - A minnow seine must be less than 20 feet in length and have a 3⁄8 inch or less mesh (square or diameter).